In the Groove (video game): Litigation

-Konami filed a lawsuit against Roxor Games on an infringement of various rights on May 9, 2005, in the Eastern District of Texas, a district known for its bias for the plaintiff in patent cases.
-Additionally, they amended their complaint on July 1, 2005, to include the dance game "MC Groovz Dance Craze" (a game produced by Mad Catz to accompany their 3rd party dance mat).
-Konami primarily claims that Roxor has infringed their dancing game patent rights, but also goes on to claim that the refitting of arcade cabinets "has been done in an infringing and unfair way".
+Konami filed a lawsuit against Roxor Games on an infringement of various rights on May 9, 2005, in the Eastern District of Texas.
+The initial complaint alleged patent infringement, federal trademark infringement, false advertising and unfair competition, trade dress infringement, and federal and state trademark dilution.
+It primarily claimed that Roxor has infringed Konami's dancing game patent rights, but also went on to claim that the refitting of arcade cabinets "has been done in an infringing and unfair way".

-On July 10, 2005, however, Konami amended its complaint to include the In The Groove PS2 game and its publisher RedOctane.
+On July 1, 2005, Konami amended their complaint to include the dance game "MC Groovz Dance Craze" (a game produced by Mad Catz to accompany their 3rd party dance mat).
+On July 10, 2005, the complaint got amended again to include the PS2 home version of the game and its publisher RedOctane.

 On July 25, 2005, Roxor Games filed a counterclaim against Konami.
 In the counterclaim, Roxor denies the claims in Konami's complaint, stating that 'In The Groove' does not violate patent law and that claiming that Konami has engaged in unfair competition.

 However, the lawsuit ultimately ended in a settlement.
-On October 18, 2006, Roxor announced that Konami had acquired the intellectual property rights to the In the Groove series as part of the settlement to this litigation.
+On August 7, 2006, the Court issued a Markman order construing the patent claims disputed by the parties.
+The meaning of the claims adopted by the court were, almost without exception, favorable to Konami, so on October 18, 2006, Roxor announced that Konami had acquired the intellectual property rights to the In the Groove series as part of the settlement to this litigation.
 The musicians and developers of the game would later go on to create Pump it Up Pro, a spinoff of the Pump it Up series featuring music and features from ITG.

-Technical details

-In the Groove is built on a complete PC system dubbed the "Boxor" which runs a heavily modified version of the Debian Linux distribution.
-The computer contains a standard IDE hard disk (usually 40gb or 80gb in size), single-core 32-bit processor (Usually AMD Athlon or Intel Celeron), 128mb nVidia GeForce FX 5200 graphics card, 256MB or 512MB of DDR RAM, a Gigabyte Technology GA-8IPE1000 Pro2 motherboard, and a USB 2.0 hub (Cypress EZ-USB FX2) for transferring user statistics and edits onto a flash drive.
-On upgrade kits for Dance Dance Revolution machines, The Boxor includes a special I/O board called "ITGIO" for making a JAMMA connection to the machine.
-Some Boxors have slightly different hardware than others.
-The software used to run the game is a proprietary fork of the open source StepMania computer program.
-Anti-piracy measures are achieved through the use of a "serial dongle" which prevents execution of the software on an unlicensed computer.
-Certain versions of the In the Groove 2 cabinet - in particular the ones manufactured by Andamiro, have BIOS passwords.
-In this situation users have to bypass the password by resetting the BIOS on the motherboard.
-This is typically done by removing the power cord and CMOS battery, then activating CMOS_PWD reset jumper on the motherboard of the computer.